CSE140L/fa24-labs/docs/docs/lab5/part3/basic_design.md

 ### Table 2

 {: .text-delta}
-Bill encoding of the refund for the current parts
+Encoding for the amount to refund

 | Code | Refund Amount |
 |:----:|:-------------:|